saayakh/saayakh.github.io/bookshelf.md

 <details>
   <summary>4.
 Startup Briefs
 </summary>
-  A great "big picture" text about the intricacies of enterpreneurship.
+  A short but great "big picture" text about the intricacies of enterpreneurship by Babs Carryer.
 </details>